shijc-sjtu/cofunc-artifact/README.md

 Run the script `scripts/run\_fig11.sh`.
 This script executes the functions with different runtimes and outputs the latencies to the `log` directory.
 The script will generate a table at `plots/fig11.txt` that contains the function latencies and the overhead/optimization of CoFunc compared with Native/Kata-CVM.
 Additionally, the script will generate a figure at `plots/fig11.pdf`, which can be compared with Figure 11.

-(E2): [30 compute-minutes] Evaluate the end-to-end latency of FINRA application with 200 concurrent auditing functions using CoFunc and Kata-CVM.
+(E2): [10 compute-minutes] Evaluate the end-to-end latency of FINRA application with 200 concurrent auditing functions using CoFunc and Kata-CVM.

 Run the script `scripts/run_finra.sh`.
 This script executes FINRA application with different runtimes and outputs the latencies to the `log` directory.
 The end-to-end application latencies and the optimization of CoFunc compared with Kata-CVM can be found in `plots/finra.txt`.

+Before running the experiments, the `log` and `plots` directories contain the expected results generated on the authors' machine.
+New experiments will overwrite these data.